Learn how to use and maximize the cash back rewards program on the Bank of America Cash Rewards card.

 Why get the Bank of America Cash Rewards card?

-For a no-annual-fee credit card, the Bank of America Cash Rewards card offers some pretty generous terms, including one of the highest rewards rates on gas purchases.
+For a no-annual-fee credit card, the Bank of America Cash Rewards card offers some pretty generous terms.
 Here’s a summary of some of its best features:

-Good rewards on gas and groceries with a high cap
+Good rewards on a category of choice and supermarket purchases with a high cap

-The Bank of America Cash Rewards card isn’t the most generous gas and grocery card (that title goes to the Amex Blue Cash Preferred card), but it does offer one of the best rates on gas and groceries in the no-annual-fee category.
-And it has a high spending cap to boot.
-While most gas and grocery cards limit the bonus to $1,500 in purchases per quarter, the Bank of America Cash Rewards card gives you a $2,500 quarterly spending cap.
+The Bank of America Cash Rewards card isn’t the most generous card for supermarket purchases (that title goes to the Blue Cash Preferred® Card from American Express), but it does offer one of the best rates on supermarket purchases in the no-annual-fee category.
+In addition, it offers cardholders the added flexibility of choosing their own 3% bonus category.
+Users have options such as gas, online shopping and travel in order to maximize rewards throughout the year compared to many rotating category cards.
+Even better, these choice categories can be swapped out every month, making them more versatile than traditional quarterly bonus categories.
+The Cash Rewards card also has a high spending cap.
+While most gas and grocery cards limit the bonus to $1,500 in purchases per quarter, the Bank of America Cash Rewards card gives you a $2,500 quarterly spending cap in combined choice category/grocery store/wholesale club purchases (then 1% cash back).

 Large sign-up bonus

-The card also comes with a pretty generous bonus for a no-annual-fee card – you get $150 for signing up and spending $500 on the card in the first 90 days.
+The card also comes with a pretty generous bonus for a no-annual-fee card – you get $200 for signing up and spending $1,000 on the card in the first 90 days.
+Additionally, you can receive a 0% intro APR for balance transfers (within the first 60 days) and purchases lasting 15 billing cycles (then 13.99% to 23.99% variable).
+A balance transfer fee of 3% (minimum $10) applies.

 Bank of America Preferred Rewards tiers